CarstenAgerskov/skill-the-cows-lists/README.md

 * You: "Hey Mycroft, find blink on my grocery store list"
 * Mycroft: "I cant find a list called grocery store, I am using the list grocery instead"
 * Mycroft: "I did not find blink, but I did find milk on list grocery"

+#### Complete task
+Find a task on a list:
+* You: "Hey Mycroft, complete call home on my personal list"
+* Mycroft: "Call home on list personal was marked complete"
+* You: "Hey Mycroft, restore"
+* Mycroft: "I have restored call home on list personal again"

+The skill will try to match both list and task, like this:
+* You: "Hey Mycroft, complete blink on my grocery store list"
+* Mycroft: "I cant find a list called grocery store, I am using the list grocery instead"
+* Mycroft: "I did not find blink, but I did find milk on list grocery"
+* Mycroft: "Milk on list grocery was marked complete"

 ## Configuration